It seems there’s nothing like it on the

 open oak woodlands had been misunderstood and largely missed by the Inventory, one conference became the Midwest Oak Savanna Conference.

-In the 1980s, the Nature Conservancy hired
+In the 1980s, the Nature Conservancy (which had hired

-mostly moved to Audubon.
-They scrambled to hold together the volunteer stewards groups, educational programs,
+mostly moved to Audubon, they scrambled to hold together the volunteer stewards groups, educational programs,

 intern support, and many other components of the broader community, including